Berea.eduarrow_forward

 In 1859, Berea originated its work program in its earliest form; this became known as our Labor Program and the dignity of labor became one of our Great Commitments.
 The Labor Program provides economic, educational, social, personal, and spiritual benefits to students and those served by their work.
 From its earliest days, Berea has enabled students to contribute to their education while gaining valuable work experience and serving the College and surrounding communities.

-Berea College is home to 11 centers and respective programs, many that bring elements of our Eight Great Commitments into practice.
-Each center is an open, welcoming space with a singular focus where all members of the campus community can make connections, learn across our differences, and feel a sense of belonging that enriches their Berea experience.
+Berea College is home to 11 centers and respective programs that bring elements of our Eight Great Commitments into practice.
+Each center is an open, welcoming space with a singular focus where all members of the campus community are invited to make connections, learn across our differences, and feel a sense of belonging that enriches their Berea experience.

 Working, learning, and serving across differences